Get a property report and suburb profile for any property in Maryborough

 Maryborough rental market trends

-The rental market in Maryborough has experienced growth, with house rents increasing by 11.8% over the past year to $520 per week, while unit rents have risen 6.1% to $350 per week.
-This growth reflects the suburb's appeal, driven by its affordability and potential for future development, making it an attractive option for both renters and investors.
+The rental market in Maryborough has experienced notable growth, with house rents increasing by 9.4% over the past year to $525 per week, while unit rents have surged 14.5% to $378 per week.
+This upward trend reflects strong demand and the suburb's appeal as a desirable location for both renters and investors seeking value and growth potential in Queensland.

 Suburbs near Maryborough